$180 - initial session intake assessment (60-85 minutes)

 Generally speaking, I work with clients on a weekly or every-other-week basis.
 I find that this consistency helps to build the therapeutic relationship, encourages treatment momentum, and brings improved outcomes.
 Of course, schedules and life circumstances (vacations, illness, etc.) might affect scheduling from time to time.
 Occasionally, people may attend therapy more often (twice weekly) for a period of time, such as during crises.

 As we notice progress towards therapy goals, we will collaborate to determine when meeting less frequently (such as biweekly or monthly) would be suitable.
 Mental health differs from medical treatment in terms of ability to predict treatment duration.
 How long a person needs to engage in therapy varies, as each individual’s therapy journey is unique.
-I work together with clients to determine when their goals have been met and when they are ready to move on.
+I work together with clients to determine when their goals have been achieved and when they are ready to move on.